Quotations and Allusions in

 para.
 9 [first edition: 6] but it is

 The book referred to is The Reading and Writing of English (1936) by E. G. Biaggini.
 The pseudonym is the name of an ancient Roman language teacher, Lucius Orbilius Pupillus.
-According to Horace (Epistulae II.1, 70) his rude treatment of pupils translating Homer got him the nickname “Orbilius with the Ferule”, Orbilius Plagosus.
-The idea to use this name for a modern language teacher (and so to accuse him of rudeness) likely came to Lewis from the example of Thomas Fuller’s Worthies of England (1662).
+According to the poet Horace (Epistulae II.1, 70), his rude treatment of pupils translating Homer got him the nickname Orbilius Plagosus, “Orbilius with the Ferule”.
+The idea to use this name for a modern language teacher (and thus to accuse him of rudeness) likely came to Lewis from the example of Thomas Fuller’s Worthies of England (1662).
 Writing about Richard Mulcaster, language teacher of the young Edmund Spenser in the years 1561-1569, Fuller describes Mulcaster’s “severity” and calls him plagosus Orbilius.
 See Lewis’s English Literature in the Sixteenth Century, p.
 350, where Lewis appears to construe this “severity” as “cruelty”.
 Michael Stapleton in his Cambridge Guide to English Literature (1983) describes Mulcaster as “a teacher of formidable quality and a man with a passionate devotion to the possibilities of English as a literary language; the schoolboy Spenser was already practising the poet’s craft as Mulcaster’s pupil.”

 Ruksh and Sleipnir and the weeping horses of Achilles and the charger in the Book of Job